donkyduck/CipherFlow/README.md

    docker run -it -u root --name cipherflow-0.1.10-white -p 2005:1880 nataset/node-red-cipherflow:0.1.10_arm64
   ```
  <!-- USAGE -->
-CipherFlow has 3 type of workspace that allow each user create his/her data flows with respect to the functionalities:
+CipherFlow has 3 types of workspace that allow each user create his/her data flows with respect to the functionalities:
 1. Playground: The Node-RED workspace that allows the IoT developers to construct their Node-RED CipherFlow for their IoT solutions.
 2. Edge: The Node-RED workspace that allows the IoT developers to construct the encryption flow.
 3. Cloud: The Node-RED workspace that allows the IoT developer to construct the computation flow based on the HE operations.